It is hard to imagine a future in which two-way radio is not the primary communications…

 But, as we move closer to a Public Safety Mobile Broadband Network (PSMBN) things will change.
 As the PSMBN business model has not been finalised here in Australia and it will be some way off before a network is built, tested and rolled out how do we provide first responders and other groups the ability to gain interoperability during incidents whether man-made or due to a natural disaster.

-To provide the best response public safety agencies and critical infrastructure organizations need communications systems interoperability.
+To provide the best response public safety agencies and critical infrastructure organisations need communications systems interoperability.
 Today, solutions require systems that go beyond basic radio interoperability to provide LMR to LMR, LMR to LTE, real-time video sharing and geospatial data availability.

 Show not Tell